bf777/DeepCut2RealTime/README.md

 with help from [Pankaj Gupta](https://github.com/pankajkgupta) at the [Murphy Lab](https://murphylab.med.ubc.ca/) at the University of British Columbia.
 It is adapted from [DeepLabCut](https://github.com/AlexEMG/DeepLabCut), which is licensed under the [GNU Lesser General Public License v3.0](https://github.com/AlexEMG/DeepLabCut/blob/master/LICENSE).

+This code was used in the following article:

+**To be updated upon release of paper**

 This code is built on our past work found in [this bioRxiV preprint](https://doi.org/10.1101/482349) and our accompanying [DeepCutRealTime repo](https://github.com/bf777/DeepCutRealTime), which you can cite here: